subhamd/MLProjects/Session_1/Assignment_1B.md

 ### Assignment 1B
 - ###### Channels & Kernels

 Suppose we have a grey scale image and we have segregated the Black component and White component out separately, similarly say we have a coloured image and we have segregated the R, G and B components or may be the C, M, Y and K components separately.
 All these segregated components can be considered as channels.
 Similary say from a page with words and images, we create 26 pages each containing only one of the 26 english alphabets but the occurances of that alphabet in that page doesn't change.
-So here we can say each of those 26 images as a channel.
+So here we can say each of the 26 alphabets as feature and each of those 26 images as a channel.

 A kernel or filter is used to extract a feature from input images, resulting in a channel